The voice of urban opportunity

 Hyacinth has a bachelor’s degree in psychology from the University of Massachusetts, Amherst.

-Outside of ICIC, Sathya is a mentor at Access Better Learning and Education (ABLE), a team-member of an Advisory Task Force to the New Sector Alliance Alumni Board, and a member of the Cambridge Running Club.
+Outside of the office, Sathya serves on a New Sector Alliance Alumni Board task force, as a mentor at Access Better Learning and Education (ABLE), and as a member of the Cambridge Running Club.
 Sathya holds a BS in Business Administration from UNC Chapel Hill’s Kenan-Flagler Business School.

 Senior Vice PresidentShow Bio